TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContextSensitiveHelp/ImplementingCsh/Index.rst

 form engine.

+.. index:: pair: Context-sensitive help; Fields
 .. _csh-implementation-extend-table:

-Adding CSH for Fields Added to Existing Tables
+Adding CSH for fields added to existing tables
 ==============================================

 Create a language file in your extension